 *All purpose flour can be used in place of almond flour

 **Chocolate chunks or chopped chocolate can also be used.
-Semi-sweet, bittersweet, dark or a combination of the three is recommended.
+Semi-sweet, bittersweet, dark or milk chocolate can be used.

 Keywords: cookies, olive oil, dairy free, chocolate, chocolate chip, chocolate chips, salted